rassarg/RASSAR324_FTO2401_GROUPA2_Rasheeda-Sarguro_CDV01/README.md

 ### Personal Information

-- **Name:**
-- **Date:**
+- **Name: Rasheeda Sarguro **
+- **Date: 04 March 2024 **
-- **Current Role/Position:**
+- **Current Role/Position: Software Developer student **
-- **Field of Interest:**
+- **Field of Interest: Front-end Development, focusing on user experience of website / app  **

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:

-    - List your current skills and areas of expertise.
+    List your current skills and areas of expertise:

+    - Communication
+    - Extensive customer service background
+    - Quick, visual learner
+    - Good at spotting areas of improvement

-    - Identify skills you need to develop or improve.
+    Identify skills you need to develop or improve:
+    - Javascript
+    - Math-based data and functions

 2. **Interests and Values**:

-    - Describe your key interests related to your career.
+    Describe your key interests related to your career:
+    - I would like to apply my background in customer service to create better user experiences when engaging with websites.
+    - As I have a background in aviation and have familiarity with the medical industry, being able to apply my software development skills to a career in either one of those fields would be the most intriguing to me.
+    - Having a young child that will grow up in the digital world, I also have an interest in cyber-protection of minors.

-    - What values are important to you in a work environment?
+    What values are important to you in a work environment?:

+    (1) Flexibility in schedule
+    (2) Work-Life balance / Understanding of familial commitments (3) Vacation time off
+    (4) Remote work for digital nomad lifestyle
+    (5) Money

 ### Part 2: Career Exploration Insights